umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 **Code of conduct**

-This project and everyone participating in it is governed by the [our Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [our Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [Sebastiaan Janssen - sj@umbraco.dk](mailto:sj@umbraco.dk).

 **Table of contents**